Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

     To release the jobs again, use the
     [`scontrol release` command](https://slurm.schedmd.com/archive/slurm-24.05.8/scontrol.html#OPT_release).
-    It argument is a comma-separated list of jobids, or alternatively you can use "`jobname=`" with the job's name which would attempt to release all jobs with that name.
+    Its argument is a comma-separated list of jobids, or alternatively you can use "`jobname=`" with the job's name which would attempt to release all jobs with that name.